An ileostomy is an opening (stoma) of the small bowel (ileum) onto the surface of the tummy (abdomen).

 What an ileostomy looks like

-The stoma is round or oval and looks moist and red, like the inside of your mouth.
-Your stoma will stand out from your skin, usually by a few centimetres.
-This creates a spout, which helps stop the bowel liquid from irritating your skin.
-The stoma does not hurt because it has no nerve supply.
-So you must be careful not to injure it because you won't be able to feel if you have done any damage.
+The opening on your abdominal wall (stoma) will be round or oval.
+It looks red and moist like the inside of your mouth.
+It doesn't hurt because it has no nerve supply.
+You must be careful not to injure your stoma because you won't be able to feel if you have done any damage.

 The stoma nurse